typovrak/nixos-launchers/README.md

 Open files, directories, or URLs with `xdg-open` to launch them in your configured defaults :

 - 📝 **Neovim** - text editor : ```xdg-open file.txt```
 - 🖼️ **EOG** - image viewer : ```xdg-open image.png```
 - 📄 **Evince** - pdf viewer : ```xdg-open file.pdf```
 - 🍭 **Lollypop** - audio player : ```xdg-open song.mp3```
 - 🎥 **Celluloid** - video player : ```xdg-open video.mp4```
 - 🌐 **Chromium** - web browser : ```xdg-open "https://github.com/typovrak```
 - 📂 **Yazi** - file explorer : ```xdg-open .```

-## ❓ User Questions & Resolved Issues
+## ❓ User questions & resolved issues

 ❌ No issues have been reported yet.

 *If you encounter a problem, please open an [issue](issues) or submit a [pull request](pulls) to document the fix.*

+## 📚 Learn more

+- 📂 [XDG base directory specification](https://wiki.archlinux.org/title/XDG_Base_Directory) : Explains where config files and app data should live.
+- 🧩 [MIME types and default applications](https://wiki.archlinux.org/title/Default_applications) : Learn how Linux associates file types with apps via ```mimeapps.list```.
+- 🖱️ [Desktop entry specification](https://specifications.freedesktop.org/desktop-entry-spec/latest/) : Official freedesktop.org spec for ```.desktop``` launcher files.
+- 🔗 [XDG utilities](https://wiki.archlinux.org/title/Xdg-utils) : Overview of tools like ```xdg-open``` to open files with the default application.
+- 🐧 [NixOS MIME & desktop integration](https://nixos.org/manual/nixos/stable/options.html#opt-xdg.mime.defaultApplications) : How NixOS handles MIME types and desktop entries declaratively.

 ## ❤️ Support

 If this module saved you time, please ⭐️ the repo and share feedback.
 You can also support me on ☕ [Buy me a coffee](https://www.buymeacoffee.com/typovrak).

-## 💬 Join the Typovrak Community on Discord 🇫🇷
+## 💬 Join the Typovrak community on Discord 🇫🇷
 > "Two things are infinite: the universe and human stupidity; and I'm not sure about the universe."
 > ― Albert Einstein